JinghanHuang/ae-isca25-upp/README.md

 ```bash
 ./run_upp_experiments.sh
 ```
-This will run 22 TPC-H queries with baseline and UPP.
+This will run experiments for figure6, figure 7, and figure 8.

 ### Process results
 Afterwards, use ```process_results.sh``` to process the output files into readable formats: ```figure6_data.txt```, ```figure7_data.txt```, ```figure8a_data.txt```, and ```figure8b_data.txt```.